thingsboard/thingsboard.github.io/docs/samples/arduino/temperature.md

 If you already familiar with basics of Arduino UNO programming using Arduino IDE you can skip the following step and proceed with step 2.

 ### Step 1.
 Arduino UNO and Arduino IDE setup.
-In order to start programming Arduino UNO device you will need Arduino IDE installed and all related software.
+In order to start programming the Arduino UNO device, you will need Arduino IDE and all related software installed.

 Download and install [Arduino IDE](https://www.arduino.cc/en/Main/Software).